These mini zucchini ricotta galettes are flavorful appetizers that include basil, parmesan cheese and toasted pine nuts.

 - 3 tablespoons ice cold water

-- 1/2 zucchini, sliced very thin on a mandoline
+- 1/2 medium zucchini, sliced very thin on a mandoline

 - 1 tablespoon extra virgin olive oil